Axway/amplify-central/content/en/docs/manage_unified_catalog/manage_subscriptions.md

 ## Approve or reject a subscription

 As an asset provider, you can approve or reject subscription requests to assets in the Amplify Unified Catalog.
-However, only users that are assigned to the Central Admin role and DevOps Service accounts can approve or reject subscriptions.
+However, only users that are assigned to the **Central Admin** role and DevOps Service accounts can approve or reject subscriptions.

 Follow the steps below to approve a subscription:

-1. In Amplify Central, select **Subscriptions** in the left navigation bar.
+1. In Amplify, select **Subscriptions** in the left navigation bar.
 2. Use the top filter drop-down to filter the subscription by their status.
 3. Select a subscription that has the status set to **Awaiting Approval.**
 4. Review the asset subscription request details.